nus-cs2103-AY2122S1/tp/docs/tutorials/TracingCode.md

     ```

 1. Finally, you can step through until you reach the end of`MainWindow#executeCommand()`.<br>
-   :bulb: This may be a good lessonTime to read through the [`UI` component section of the DG](../DeveloperGuide.html#ui-component)
+   :bulb: This may be a good time to read through the [`UI` component section of the DG](../DeveloperGuide.html#ui-component)

 ## Conclusion